communityii/yii2-user/DESIGN.md

 ### adm_user_profile

 The master table for user profile.
 Most of these fields are available as standard from what most social providers provide via OAuth/OAuth2.
-There should be one record in this table always when a new user registers without social auth (The `provider` field value will be `DEFAULT` for this case).
+A default record in this table is first created when a new user registers without social auth (The `provider` field value will be set `DEFAULT` for this case).
 For social authenticated profiles, the `provider` value will be one of the provider constants i.e. FACEBOOK, GOOGLE etc. We may assume that one login per provider is allowed.
 For example, if user has authenticated via EMAIL_1 with google, in future if he selects google as login authentication, it will automatically use EMAIL_1.